liip/TheA11yMachine/README.md

 $ ./a11ym http://example.org/
 ```

-All URLs accessible from `http://example.org/` will be tested.
-See the
+All URLs accessible from `http://example.org/` will be tested against the
-`--maximum-urls` options to reduce the number of URLs to test.
+WCAG2AA standard.
+See the `--maximum-urls` options to reduce the number of
+URLs to test.

 Then open `a11ym_output/index.html` and browser the result!